THEY-Consulting/they-terraform/README.md

 ### Deployment

 Currently, we only use a single workspace within each cloud provider.
-To deploy each example (temporarily) use:
+To deploy each example execute:

 ```bash
 cd examples/aws/<example>